Phlaphead/dropbox-sync-js/README.md

 ## Disclaimer

-This script is provided "as is" and I cannot guarantee that it is free of defects, and you sue it at your own risk.
+This script is provided "as is" and I cannot guarantee that it is free of defects, and you use it at your own risk.

 I do not accept any responsibilty for any loss of data or damage caused due to the use of this software.